Online Learning with Abstention: Stochastic setting

+\begin{theorem} Assume that, for all $t \in[T]$, the feedback graph $G_t$ depends only on information up to time $t - 1$.
+Then, the regret of \UCBNT\ is bounded as follows:

-\end{theorem} For a sequence $\cS_p$ made up of the same partition $(\cC_{1, k})_{k \in [p]}$ repeated $T$ times, the theorem gives a bound on the regret based on this fixed partition, as it is the sum of $p$ components, one per cluster $\cC_{1,k}$ in the partition.
-The minimum over $(p,\cS_p)$ then simply chooses the number of clusters $p$ and the partitioning of $V$ into $p$ clusters having the smallest regret.
+\end{theorem} The theorem gives a bound on the regret based on any admissible covering that applies to every feedback graph seen during learning, and the minimum chooses the admissible covering with the smallest regret.

 Theorem~\ref{th:ucbn} can be interpreted as an extension of Theorem 2 in \citet{CaronKvetonLelargeBhagat2012} to time-varying feedback graphs.
-Its proof involves showing that the use of feedback graphs $G_t$ that depend only on information up to $t-1$ can result in unbiased loss estimates, and it also uses the newly defined notion of admissible $p$-partitionings to derive a time-varying bound that leverages the shared updates from the graph.
+Its proof involves showing that the use of feedback graphs $G_t$ that depend only on information up to $t-1$ can result in unbiased loss estimates, and it considers shared admissible coverings that apply across the sequence of feedback graphs to derive a time-varying bound that leverages the shared updates from the graph.

-Moreover, the bound illustrates that if the feedback graphs in a problem admit a $p$-partitioning for some small $p \ll K$ (e.g. if the feedback graphs can be decomposed into a small number of components that are approximately fixed across time) for which $\max_{j \in \ttC_k} \Delta_j \approx \min_{j \in \ttC_k} \Delta_j$, then this bound can be up to a factor $\frac{p}{K}$ tighter than the bound guaranteed by the standard UCB algorithm.
-Moreover, this regret guarantee is always more favorable than that of the standard UCB since the (trivial) $K$-partitioning that splits $V$ into $K$ singletons for all $t$ is an admissible $K$-partitioning for all $G_t$'s.
-Furthermore, note that by construction, all vertices within the same component of an admissible $p$-partitioning are connected to one another.
-Thus, if the feedback graph is fixed throughout all rounds, and one interprets the doubly-directed edges as edges of an undirected graph $G_U$, we easily obtain a result that is comparable to Theorem 2 in \citet{CaronKvetonLelargeBhagat2012}: \begin{corollary} If the feedback graph $G_t = G$ is fixed with time, then the guarantee of Theorem~\ref{th:ucbn} is upper-bounded by: the outer minimum being over all clique coverings $\mathcal{C}$ of $G_U$. \end{corollary} \citet{CaronKvetonLelargeBhagat2012} present matching lower bounds for the case of stochastic bandits with a fixed feedback graph.
-Since we can again design abstention scenarios with fixed feedback graphs, these bounds carry over into our setting.
+Moreover, the bound illustrates that if the feedback graphs in a problem admit a shared admissible covering with a small number of elements $|\cC| \ll K$ (e.g. if the feedback graphs can be decomposed into a small number of components that are fixed across time) for which $\max_{j \in C} \Delta_j \approx \min_{j \in C} \Delta_j$, then this bound can be up to a factor $\frac{|\cC|}{K}$ tighter than the bound guaranteed by the standard UCB algorithm.
+Moreover, this regret guarantee is always more favorable than that of the standard UCB since the (trivial) admissible covering that splits $V$ into $K$ singletons for all $t$ is always an admissible covering of every $G_t$.
+Furthermore, note that if the feedback graph is fixed throughout all rounds and we interpret the doubly-directed edges as edges of an undirected graph $G_U$, it follows that $\cF = \cF_t$ for every $t \in [T]$.
+Thus, we straightforwardly obtain the following result, which is comparable to Theorem 2 in \citep{CaronKvetonLelargeBhagat2012}. \begin{corollary} If the feedback graph $G_t = G$ is fixed over time, then the guarantee of Theorem~\ref{th:ucbn} is upper-bounded by: